New Jersey Congressional District 7

 About the data:

-Data includes information for the following area(s): Essex County, Hunterdon County, Morris County, Somerset County, Union County, Warren County
+Data includes information for the following area(s): Hunterdon, Morris, Somerset, Sussex, Union, Warren

 Effective January 1, 2018, FHWA changed the definition of structurally deficient as part of the final rule on highway and bridge performance measures, published May 20, 2017 pursuant to the 2012 federal aid highway bill Moving Ahead for Progress in the 21st Century Act (MAP-21).
 Two measures that were previously used to classify bridges as structurally deficient are no longer used.
 This includes bridges where the overall structural evaluation was rated in poor or worse condition, or where the adequacy of waterway openings was insufficient.